570944242/Netpython/README.md

+The best python backdoor shell in the world.

+We can absolutely sure this is the best PYTHON SHELL in the world until now.
+You try it now.

 Python netcat for reverse or bind shell.
 Py-shell is a custom network tool to create backdoor shell (pentesting) and some other network purpose like connection testing or remote command